jackspaniel/yukon/README.md

 require('yukon')(app, config);
 ```
 + __app__ = express instance.
 + __config__ = any custom properties you want to add or defaults you want to override.
-See the [demoApp](https://github.com/jackspaniel/yukon/blob/master/demo/demoApp.js) for an example of a workin yukon app.
+See the [demoApp](https://github.com/jackspaniel/yukon/blob/master/demo/demoApp.js) for an example of a working yukon app.
 See the Config section below more details on config options.

 ## What is a yukon nodule?
 A __nodule__ is a self-discovering, self-initializing component that would be  to a JSP or PHP page in those worlds.
 A __yukon nodule__ extends the base nodule behavior to include back-end API calls, stub-handling and template-rendering.